pbierkortte/AI-Prompt-Toolkit/tools/llm_anti_summary.md

 > [!NOTE]
 > This tool is the philosophical opposite of traditional summarization.
 Use it when you want to explore the full depth and nuance of a topic, uncover hidden connections, or simply let the AI think out loud without the pressure of being concise.

+> [!TIP]
+> After running AntiSummary, follow up with `tldr`.
+The wandering unearths knowledge that was buried—the `tldr` then summarizes the whole conversation, including what was just unlocked, into key points.

 ### Usage

 To use this tool, paste the prompt after providing context or a topic you want the AI to reflect upon deeply.